s-manguy/projects/APIs-microservices/go-fullstack/README.md

 [see all the APIs & microservices project](https://github.com/s-manguy/projects/tree/main/APIs-microservices)

 # Go fullstack

-This project is taken from the excellent course [*Passez au fullstack avec node.js, Express et MongoDB*](https://openclassrooms.com/fr/courses/6390246-passez-au-full-stack-avec-node-js-express-et-mongodb) written by Will Alexander and published on the OpenClassrooms platform.
+This project, ***realized on June 2020***,  is taken from the excellent course [*Passez au fullstack avec node.js, Express et MongoDB*](https://openclassrooms.com/fr/courses/6390246-passez-au-full-stack-avec-node-js-express-et-mongodb) written by **Will Alexander** and published on the OpenClassrooms platform.
 The main objective of this course is create an API to manage the CRUD of the products.
 That the reason why the [Angular frontend e-shop app](https://github.com/OpenClassrooms-Student-Center/go-fullstack-v3-fr) had already been written and supplied.

 ## Objectives